What is Waldenstrom macroglobulinemia (WM)?

-Doctors use several tests to diagnose WM.
-They include:
+Providers may use several tests to diagnose this condition:

-- Blood and urine tests: A doctor examines samples of these substances to identify signs of WM including low blood cell counts and high levels of immunoglobulin M (IgM).
+- Blood and urine tests: Providers examine blood and urine samples for signs of WM, including low blood cell counts and high levels of immunoglobulin M (IgM).

-- Imaging tests: These tests that take pictures of the inside of your body, including X-rays and CT scans, can show signs of WM such as enlarged lymph nodes.
+- Imaging tests: These tests take pictures of the inside of your body, including X-rays and computed tomography (CT) scans.
+They can show signs of WM such as enlarged lymph nodes.

 Management and Treatment

-If you do not have any symptoms of WM, your doctor may not start treatment right away.
-This approach is called watchful waiting.
-People who don’t have symptoms may not need treatment for years.
+If you have WM but don’t have symptoms, your provider may not start treatment right away.
+This is watchful waiting.
+Some people may have Waldenstrom macroglobulinemia without symptoms and may not need treatment for years.

 When treatment is necessary, it varies according to the patient.
 Treatment options for WM include:

-- Biological therapy: Using the body’s own immune system to destroy or slow the growth of WM cells
+- Immunotherapy: This treatment uses your body’s immune system to destroy or slow the growth of WM cells.

-- Targeted therapy: Using drugs that target specific changes happening inside cancer cells, without harming healthy cells
+- Targeted therapy: This treatment uses medications that target specific changes happening inside cancer cells without harming healthy cells.

 Outlook / Prognosis